Adrodoc/claiming-heads/README.md

 3. **Install Claiming Heads Spell Pack**

-    Download the ZIP file containing the latest Version of [The Claiming Heads Spell Pack](https://minecraft.curseforge.com/projects/claiming-heads-spell-pack/files) and place it into the "mods" directory of your Minecraft server.
+    Download the JAR file containing the latest Version of [The Claiming Heads Spell Pack](https://minecraft.curseforge.com/projects/claiming-heads-spell-pack/files) and place it into the "mods" directory of your Minecraft server.